hypernumbers/hypernumbers-manual/contents/vixo-functions/social-media-and-web-integration/google-buynow.rst

 ``GOOGLE.BUYNOW`` creates a Google Buy Now button on a web or wiki page.

-.. warning:: For this function to work you need to have a Google Merchant account and you need to contact Vixo to setup your website to work with it.
-If you do not you will get a ``#NOTSETUP!`` error.
+.. warning:: For this function to work you need to have a Google Merchant account

 Syntax
 ------

-``=google.buynow(Currency, ItemName, ItemDesc, Price, Quantity, Bg)``
+``=google.buynow(Merchant, Currency, ItemName, ItemDesc, Price, Quantity, Bg)``

 Arguments
 ---------